M-earnest/Python_for_Psychologists_Winter2022/lecture/overview.md

 *In order to obtain your participation credit you will have to provide the following:*

-- `homework assignments`: There will be `10 homework assignments`.
+- `homework assignments`: There will be approx. `10 homework assignments`.
 You have to hand in at least `8` and thus can miss two in total.
 - `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.

 *If you want to obtain your grade for the module in this course, you will have to provide the following:*
-    - `homework assignments` (20)%: There will be `10 homework assignments`.
+    - `homework assignments` (20)%: There will be approx. `10 homework assignments`.
 You have to hand in at least `8` and thus can miss two in total. and
     - `Experiment script` (80% of final grade): The `interactive & reproducible publication` as outlined. or